-Once a work authorization has been submitted and approved, students can begin to record their time in ARTICtime.
-At the end of the pay period, students will need to submit their time online in ARTICtime.
+Once a work authorization has been submitted and approved, students can begin to record their time in SAIC's electronic timesheet system.
+At the end of the pay period, students will need to submit their timesheet online.

-- " Student Financial Services offers training on the ARTICtime system for students and supervisors.
-Check with the Student Financial Services Office for the training schedule. - " Most students will record their time in ARTICtime using the WebClock at webclock.artic.edu.
-A limited number of students will record their time using Elapsed Time. - " Students using the WebClock will need to check with their supervisors to find out which computer they should be using to record their time. - " Payroll Schedules Annual payroll schedules are available in the Student Payroll section at saic.edu/studentpayroll on the SAIC website. - " Timesheets students must submit their time in ARTICtime every other Monday by 10:00 a.m. - " Direct Deposit/Paychecks You should enroll in Direct Deposit by logging into Self-Service, clicking on the Employee Center and completing the correct information on the "Direct Deposit Setup" link.
+- " Student Financial Services offers training for students and supervisors.
+Check with the Student Financial Services Office for the training schedule. - " Payroll Schedules Annual payroll schedules are available in the Student Payroll section at saic.edu/studentpayroll on the SAIC website. - " Timesheets students must submit their timesheet every other Monday by 10:00 a.m. - " Direct Deposit/Paychecks You should enroll in Direct Deposit by logging into Self-Service, clicking on the Employee Center and completing the correct information on the "Direct Deposit Setup" link.
 Students choosing not to use Direct Deposit will have to pick up their paychecks at the Cashier/Bursar's Office according to the Student Payroll Schedule.
 Paychecks not picked up are escalated to the Student Financial Services office, who will in turn contact the student to arrange for pick up and strongly urge students to sign up for Direct Deposit.